Who's Who in Gerontology: People

 Bohr, Vilhelm

-He works at the NIA primarily on DNA repair.
-One of the world's leading experts on Werner's syndrome and WRN.
+He works at the NIA primarily on DNA repair, a leading expert on Werner syndrome.

 More Details › -